trailofbits/mcp-context-protector/README.md

 uv sync
 ```

 To make it easier to launch `context-protector`, we recommend updating `context-protector.sh` to contain the full path to `uv`.
-Some MCP clients, including Claude Desktop, replace the `PATH` environment variable with a minimal set of paths when launching MCP servers.
+Some MCP clients, including Claude Desktop, replace the `PATH` environment variable with a minimal set of paths when launching MCP servers, which can make your `claude_desktop_config.json` file unwieldy and hard to maintain.
+Including a full path to `uv` in the launcher helps mitigate this problem.

 Now configure your client to run your MCP servers through `context-protector`, and tool configuration pinning will automatically be enabled.
 Here's a sample Claude Desktop config: